Transport · Airports · TLQ

 About this airport

-Routes connect primarily from Urumqi (approximately 40 minutes by air, 2.5 hours by road or 1.5 hours by high-speed rail) [VERIFY: current routes — May 2026].
-Most visitors to Turpan travel by road or rail from Urumqi, making the airport a secondary option.
-The high-speed rail connection to Urumqi is fast, comfortable, and the recommended approach for most visitors.
+Routes connect primarily from Urumqi (approximately 40 minutes by air, 2.5 hours by road, 1.5 hours by high-speed rail on the Lanzhou-Urumqi line) [VERIFY: current routes — May 2026].
+The high-speed rail from Urumqi to Turpan North station is fast, frequent, and for most visitors the more practical connection.
+The airport is a secondary option mainly useful when arriving from cities other than Urumqi.

 Terminals